 \begin{example} According to the Table~\ref{tab:twistedPar}, suppose that $n = 26$, $k=18$, $\lambda = 6$ and $s = 1$.
 Then, for $\bfX''$ to have full rank $\lambda = 6$, while $\bfX$ has rank 1, we need to compute $\Lambda_6(\Cpub)$.
-But as the secret code has dimension $18$ and it is a twisted Gabidulin code, we deduce that $\dim \Lambda_6(\Csec) \geq 26$ and, since $n=26$, this code is nothing else than $\Fqm^{26}$.
+But since the secret code has dimension $18$ and it is a twisted Gabidulin code, we deduce that $\dim \Lambda_6(\Csec) \geq 26$ and, since $n=26$, this code is nothing else than $\Fqm^{26}$.
 Thus, for such parameters, we cannot apply the Overbeck's attack.
-Actually, even instantiated with a Gabidulin code, the Overbeck's attack would fail on such parameters. \end{example}
+In fact, even if instantiated with a Gabidulin code, the Overbeck's attack would fail for such parameters. \end{example}